GrinonBarrett/Taksidos/Core Rules/Creatures/Hellhare.md

 ### Hellhare
 Hailing from a nightmarish fringe of the planes, hellhares are known for their brutality in combat.
 The hellhare is a killer rabbit that will absolutely murder your crusading party.
 It will fight to the death.
+Their collective noun is a Trick.

 **Creature Type**: Hellhares are fiends.